istio/istio.io/content/docs/concepts/security/index.md

 You can enable the authorization permissive mode on a global authorization configuration and on individual policies.
-If you set the permissive mode on a global authorization configuration, all policies switch to the permissive mode regardless its own mode.
-Otherwise If the global authorization configuration is set to `ENFORCED`, the enforcement mode set by the individual policies takes effect.
+If you set the permissive mode on a global authorization configuration, all policies switch to the permissive mode regardless of their own set mode.
+If you set the global authorization mode to `ENFORCED`, the enforcement mode set by the individual policies takes effect.
 If you do not set a mode, both the global authorization configuration and the individual policies are set to the `ENFORCED` mode by default.